 Louis C. Langone

-To send flowers in memory of Louis Carmen Langone, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Louis Carmen Langone, please visit our Heartfelt Sympathies Store.

 Louis C. Langone, 87, son of the late Louis and Catherine Corleto Langone, passed away on January 5, 2019.
 He was born on February 16, 1931 in Hubbardsville, NY.
 After graduating from Waterville Central School in 1948, he enlisted in the regular Navy at the age of 17 and served in the Korean War.
 As a Navy veteran, he served as a Yeoman in the Panama Canal Zone and Newfoundland, as well as a crewmember aboard the attack transport USS GLYNN (APA-239).
 In 1974, he joined the Naval Reserve and was recalled during the First Gulf War in September of 1990, serving in Italy before retiring from the reserves in 1991 as a Yeoman First Class Petty Officer.
 For his service, he received the Navy Achievement Medal.